zwbetz-gh/minimal-hugo-blog-layout/README.md

 The home page is a list of posts by publish date, from newest to oldest.
 There is a basic nav with links to posts, about, and contact pages.

 Put your CSS, JS, and image files under `static/`.
-When the site is generated, i.e. when running the `hugo` command, everything under `static/` will be copied to `public/`.
+When the site is generated, i.e. when running the `hugo` command, everything under `static/` will be copied to the root of `public/`.

 ## Run it